wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/automation_en.md

 permalink: "/services/backends/automation_en/"
 lang_ref: services_backends_automation
 ---
-### Let me automate this for you
+### Auto, mate
-Almost all of the processes in backend development, deployment and operation can be automated.
+Almost all of the processes in backend deployment and operation can be automated.
+Some in development as well.

 Here are some examples:
 - Deployment of a new version of your software
-- Backing up your Databases
-- Collecting and aggregating operational information from multiple servers
 - Changing the database schema in a non-destructive manner
-- Unit Tests, Integration Tests, End-To-End Tests, etc
-- Detection of critical failures and notification of first responders
+- Continuous integration (repeatedly check your code and system for fleas)
+- Backups of databases, configurations, etc.
 - Load testing

-Here is what I have used in the past:
+### What can I do for you?
+I can automate these processes, using tools and technologies such as:
-- Raw: Shell, Python Ruby
+- Shell, Python, Ruby
 - Capistrano
 - Ansible
 - AWS (Amazon Web Services) Command Line Interface